Skip to main content

 Access the terminal via Argo

-1. Navigate to http://argocd.vfs.va.gov/applications (Requires Socks)
+1. Navigate to http://argocd.vfs.va.gov/applications (requires SOCKS proxy access).

-2. Search for "vets-api-{env-here}" in the search bar
+2. Search for "vets-api-{env-here}" in the search bar.

-3. Click on a vets-api-web-* pod (far right)
+3. Click on a vets-api-web-* pod (on the far right; look for the pod icon).

 4. A Terminal tab will appear on the far right

-• Note: If you get an error or don't see the tab, log out/in of ArgoCD.
+If you get an error or don't see the tab, log out/in of ArgoCD.
 If that doesn’t work, double check that you are a member of the GitHub team for the environment you’re in.

 Rails console access

-1. Follow the steps above
+1. Follow the steps above.

-2. Run bundle exec rails c
+2. Run bundle exec rails c.

 How to access the Rails Console via ArgoCD